Cassirer–Heidegger debate: Background

 The Cassirer–Heidegger debate was an encounter between the philosophers Martin Heidegger and Ernst Cassirer from March 17 to April 6, 1929 during the Second Davos Hochschulkurs (Davos University Conference) which held its opening session in the Hotel Belvédère in Davos on 17 March 1929.
 Cassirer gave four lectures and Heidegger gave three lectures.
-The debate was about the significance of Kantian notions of freedom and rationality.
+The formal theme of the symposium was the Kantian question "What is man?", and the significance of Kantian notions of freedom and rationality.

-Cassirer argues that while Kant's Critique of Pure Reason emphasizes human temporality and finitude, he also sought to situate human cognition within a broader conception of humanity.
+Cassirer argued that while Kant's Critique of Pure Reason emphasizes human temporality and finitude, he also sought to situate human cognition within a broader conception of humanity.
 Cassirer challenges Heidegger's relativism by invoking the universal validity of truths discovered by the exact and moral sciences.
-After this series of debates, Heidegger wrote Kant und das Problem der Metaphysik (1929), perhaps in response to this encounter with Cassirer.